uesp/uesp-esoapps/EsoExtractData/EsoExtractData/ReadMe.txt

 			file2.removed.csv  - Rows in file1 but not in file2
 			file2.changed.csv  - Rows that have different texts between both files file2.lang         - A new LANG/TXT file that has all texts removed/changed/added in file2.

+	esoextractdata -g orig.lang -d file1.lang file2.lang
+	esoextractdata -g orig.csv -d file1.lang file2.lang
+	esoextractdata -g orig.txt -i orig.id.txt -d file1.lang file2.lang
+	     The -g option uses the following LANG/TXT/CSV file for any text that hasn't been changed or removed.
+In this way you can keep translated lines from orig.XXX and update any text that has been changed/added/removed in a new LANG file.

      Notes